-4. Observe the pupils, you should see constriction & convergence bilaterally.
+4. Observe the pupils, you should see constriction and convergence bilaterally.

 Assess colour vision using Ishihara charts (unlikely to do this in an OSCE setting)

-Sit directly facing the patient, approximately 1 metre away.
+Sit directly facing the patient, approximately one metre away.

 8. Repeat this process for each quadrant – at 10 o’clock /2 o’clock / 4 o’clock / 8 o’clock.

-9. If you are able to see your fingertip but the patient cannot, this would suggest a reduced visual field.
+9. If you are able to see your fingertip but the patient cannot, this would suggest a visual field defect.

 10. Map out any visual field defects you detect.

-2. The patient should have their pupils dilated with short-acting mydriatic eye drops.
+2. The patient should ideally have their pupils dilated with short-acting mydriatic eye drops.